uhellstr/formula1-statistics-database/README.md

 # Getting started with analysing formula 1 data.

 See the demo_queries.sql file in the sql/demo subdirectory.
+See the demo_sqlite in the setup_data subdirectory if you prefer sqlite.

-# Extra data from Official Formula 1 using python and fastf1.
+# Extra data from Official Formula 1 using python and fastf1 for an Oracle database.

 In the directory python you can use the f1_timingdata to load official timing and weather data from Formula 1.
 Before attempting to use this python program you need to install python 3, have an instant client 21c installed that work